Predators accept Presidents' Trophy, beat Blue Jackets 4-2 - Philly

 The Predators scored three goals in the first period with Watson starting the scoring at 7:52 of the first and Forsberg adding a pair on the power play.

-With Korpisalo pulled, Forsberg got his first hat trick this season with an empty-net goal with 39.4 seconds left as fans celebrated by tossing the giveaway visors onto the ice.
+With Korpisalo pulled, Forsberg got the hat trick with an empty-net goal with 39.4 seconds left as fans celebrated by tossing the giveaway visors onto the ice.

 Forsberg tied his career high with 64 points and also became Nashville's scoring leader for the regular season with Viktor Arvidsson (61 points) scratched.